 Making Greek yogurt produces a lot of whey.
 Many people ask, “Can I Use Whey Left Over From Straining Yogurt to Make More Yogurt?”
-Here’s another idea.
+Let’s talk about it.

 Making yogurt at home is not an exact science, which means it can be accomplished seemingly a million and one ways.
 If you’ve never tried to make yogurt before, see this post or watch the video below to get started using my method.